Spring Equinox: standing at the threshold between dark and light

 As we head into June and towards Summer, we look back at Spring 2020, which has proved to be very unusual in more ways than one!

 Hit by the global Covid19 pandemic, the country went into lockdown at the Spring Equinox with the message to "Stay At Home".
 Peter worked from home for the first three weeks and then went on to be furloughed, which he continues to be until the end of June.
-That has been a great opportunity for us to tick things off our long to do list: we have re-done the roof of one of the …
+That has been a great opportunity for us to tick things off our long to do list: we have re-done the roof of one of …

 Our little flock of six hens is keeping us well stocked up with eggs at the moment and we sell our surplus via an honesty stall at the top of the drive.
 At the beginning of the year, though, we had to go and buy eggs because production had gone right down and that went on for several weeks.
 Out of our six hens, only two are young and productive, although last Winter, at the end of their first laying year, even they stopped laying after their big moults.
 The other four are getting rather old: Mother Hen Betty is …